LeonardoZanotti/gitlab-auto-deploy/README.md

 ```

 The description of each label of the Nuxtjs/Vuejs yml:
 - stages: Define the stages to run.
-We are running two stages, build and deploy.
+We are running two stages: build and deploy.
-- build: Here we build the front, so we use image of node to use npm, then we just run `npm run build`.
+- build: Here we build the front, so we use an image of node to use npm, then we just run `npm run build`.
 - deploy to heroku: Now, we just need to deploy, so we use the ruby image, install dpl and deploy the app.

 You will also edit the Procfile file, so Heroku can migrate and install passport again in every deploy automatically, just replace your file by the one in this repo or just paste this: